Study in Singapore

 To apply online for your Student Pass, log on to SOLAR with the registration details your school has provided and fill in and submit eForm 16 via SOLAR.
 This will require valid passport details, the address of your university, your email address and a recent photo.

 To complete the process after arrival in the country, you’ll need to make an appointment with the ICA and bring your disembarkation/embarkation card granted on entry into Singapore, a passport-sized picture, a printout of a signed and completed eForm 16, a copy of your in-principle approval, and a recent medical report on the correct form.
 When collecting the Student Pass, a signed copy of the terms and conditions form must also be supplied.
 You will be charged S$30 (US$22) when submitting your application and a further S$60 (US$43) when the pass is issued.

 Your Student Pass will allow you to work full-time in the school holidays and 16 hours a week in term time for most students.

 Both domestic and international students are also eligible to apply to the Singaporean Ministry of Education for a tuition grant, after having been offered a place on a course.
 This covers much of the costs of university tuition fees.
 In return for this grant, however, international students must sign a bond committing themselves to work for a Singapore-registered company for at least three years after completing their degree, in order to ensure the country benefits from the skills of those it educates.
-The period of this bond is often longer for students of medicine and dentistry.
+The period of this bond is longer for students of medicine and dentistry (five or six years).